 Operational parameters defined in the Sensing Measurement Parameters field of the Sensing Measurement Parameters element, and in the TB Sensing Specific subelement or the Non-TB Sensing Specific subelement, in the establishment of a sensing measurement session corresponding to a Measurement Session ID shall be fixed until the session is terminated(#1108, #1431, #1533, #1713, #1811).

 If the sensing initiator includes a TB Sensing Specific subelement in a Sensing Measurement Request frame, then the RSTA Availability Information field in the RSTA Availability Window element shall contain exactly one Availability Window Information field.
 The Availability Window Information field in a Sensing Measurement Request frame represents the sensing availability window assigned by the sensing initiator.
 The Availability Window Broadcast Format field in the Header field in the RSTA Availability Information field in this RSTA Availability Window element shall be set to 0 (see 9.4.2.297 (RSTA Availability Window element)).
-A sensing initiator shall only request a sensing availability window from an unassociated sensing responder that overlaps with a 10 TU interval in which the sensing responder is available as signaled by the ISTA Availability Window element (see 9.4.2.296 (ISTA Availability Window element)) in the Sensing Measurement Query frame.

 If the sensing initiator includes a TB Sensing Specific subelement in a Sensing Measurement Request frame, the Poll Assigned field shall be(#1119) set to 1 if the Poll Required field within the Sensing field(#1599) in the last Sensing Capabilities element received from the sensing responder is set to 1.